riyas-rawther/automated-missed-call-report-from-Grandstream/README.md

-# AUTOMATED MISSED CALL REPORT FROM GRANDSTREAM
+# AUTOMATED MISSED CALL REPORT FROM GRANDSTREAM IP PBX TELEPHONE SYSTEM.
 This script will allows you to receive daily email alerts of missed calls.

 1. Enable CDR API on Grandstream